RohanVashisht1234/rohanvashisht1234/README.md

 ### 💌 Let's Connect!

-*"Algorithm is all about logic, programming language are tools that help you to implement it."* - Rohan Vashisht
+*"Algorithm is all about logic, programming languages are tools that help you to implement it."* - Rohan Vashisht

 </div>